About 1849

 Seaming

-It’s the last method that gets a little tricky, the one that uses seaming (I’ll use that term since that’s what I called it in Plain Needlework) for the first line of sewing.
+It’s the last method that gets a little tricky, the one that uses seaming (I’ll use that term since that’s what I called it in Plain Needlework and to use “sewing” can be confusing!) for the first line of … sewing.
+(See what I mean about confusing terms?)

 The work held properly for seaming, from a period manual.